Writer Between Worlds

 • Eveniment editorial

 Metamorfoza e completă. ȘI VĂILE ȘOPTEAU… au fost coconul.
 Prima ediție.
-Acum, la epuizarea tirajului, e timpul să iasă în lume, într-o identitate vizuală nouă care include și un sequel surprinzător, trilogia CRISALIDĂ!
+Acum, la epuizarea tirajului, e timpul să iasă în lume, într-o identitate vizuală nouă care include și un sequel surprinzător, trilogia CRISALIDĂ.
 Cei care ați citit Și văile șopteau numele tău știți că e vorba despre un roman în două părți.
 Am stat mult…

 Read more: Eveniment editorial